sweazysm/Final_Project/README.md

   - The World Bank - CO2 emissions 1960-2018 https://data.worldbank.org/indicator/EN.ATM.CO2E.PC
   - Storm events data: https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/
   - Co2 data: https://github.com/owid/co2-data </br></br></br>

+  #### Why this Data
+  - The World Bank's C02 emissions data yielded a wide variety of stats and categories in relation to C02 emissions.
+From Gas and C02, Machine Emissions, Cement Emissions etc. You name it, it had it.
+Spanning from 1950 past the 2000s, this dataset gives us plenty of data to test and expand upon for our Machine Learning models.
+  - Storm Events Data was used because it yielded specific Severe Weather Events that could be counted and organized.
+This allows us to expand upon data to deliver answers such as, "What Severe Weather event occured the most in Texas in 1977?"
+The specificity of our data has increased as a result.
+  - The C02 Data from OWID/GitHub was used because it gave us C02 emissions by country across years in a simple and concise format.
+This was combined with The World Bank's C02 data to create a more useful Dataframe to use.

 ### *Database*